HarvestHaven/Harvest-Haven-Store/README.md

 This application is a PWA (Progressive Website Application) that is developed in JavaScript using the Node Framework.
 It employs a serverless stack that is most closely aligned with the MERN stack.

-It was boostrapped with [Create React App 2.0](https://facebook.github.io/create-react-app/).
+It was bootstrapped with [Create React App 2.0](https://facebook.github.io/create-react-app/).
 CRA has been rewired so that its configuration is  accessible by [craco](https://www.npmjs.com/package/@craco/craco), This allows us to tweak and add additional functionality into the default Webpack configuration.
 [Webpack](https://webpack.js.org/) in CRA is responsible for bundling, linting, shaking and splitting code for making the app as lightweight as possible.

 The PWA also employs an experimental service worker using Google's [Workbox](https://developers.google.com/web/tools/workbox/) to enable offline support for users where it is possible.
 Offline support is satisfied by [IndexedDB](https://caniuse.com/#feat=indexeddb) with fallbacks for [WebSQL](https://caniuse.com/#search=websql), and [LocalStorage](https://caniuse.com/#search=localstorage), depending on the user's device.